 The most basic UiPath business plan comes at $420 per month.
-Mind that the price can vary if you opt for additional features such as Task Mining.
+Remember that the price can vary if you opt for additional features like Task Mining.
 Unfortunately, AA doesn’t openly disclose its price.
-Some press releases mention plans starting at $750 with extra payments for additional users.
+Some press releases mention plans starting at $750 with extra payments for other users.

-This lack of pricing clarity means Automation Anywhere, and UiPath draw in this round.
+This lack of pricing clarity means Automation Anywhere and UiPath draw in this round.
 In the end, the cost will come down to your needs.
-The best thing to do is find experienced RPA consultants who’ll help you assess the scale and cost of the implementation.
+The best thing to do is find experienced RPA consultants who’ll help you assess the scale and price of the implementation.

 UiPath vs. AA — the verdict